Episode 300 - The 10 Greatest Byzantine Emperors

 It allows you to choose who you prefer, as opposed to having to prove your case with some kind of weighted measurement.

-The triumph of civilian government, of modesty, of unflashy competence, of a particularly Roman kind of leader.
+I choose Anastasius because of what he represents, the triumph of civilian government, of modesty, of unflashy competence, of a particularly Roman kind of leader.

 In a world where most civilizations insisted that blood mattered or military prowess was essential, the Byzantine court chose a bureaucrat who looked the part and gave him the chance to be their lord and master.

-What a statement of faith in your institutions that you would trust someone with no breeding or experience to do the top job.
+What a statement of faith in your institutions, that you would trust someone with no breeding or experience to do the top job.

-It's a statement about the legitimacy of Roman government that the people would accept an an unknown to bow down to.
+It's a statement about the legitimacy of Roman government that the people would accept an unknown to bow down to.

 That generals with twenty thousand men at their back would follow orders, defeat their enemies, and then just quietly disband their army and await further instructions.